 The Cooperative Alliance Program is a partnership between Eastern Oklahoma County Technology Center and Rose State College (RSC).
-This partnership allows high school and adult students the opportunity to earn college credit at RSC for completing course work at the technology center.
-Students have the opportunity to build a college transcript while still in high school.
+This partnership allows high school and adult students the opportunity to earn college credit at while still in high school.
 Note: The grade(s) you receive from the technology center will be transcribed on a Rose State transcript.
 Cost: \$8.00 per credit hour to be paid by the student to Rose State College.